mcagov/beacons-webapp/README.md

 - **Testing the rendering of React components**.
 We use [React testing library](https://testing-library.com/docs/react-testing-library/intro/) with Jest to ensure the rednered pages are what the user expects to see.
 - **Testing logic**.
 We segregate frontend logic from components by defining reusable TypeScript functions in `src/lib/`.
 Unit tests for these functions using Jest are in `test/lib`.
+- **Contract testing**.
+We use Jest as the testing framework for testing the contracts between external services
 - **End-to-end testing**.
 We use [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html) to ensure the logic of the frontend matches the requirements.

 ### Running unit tests

 - `npm run test` -- Runs all unit tests in the `test/` directory
 - `npm run test:watch` -- Runs unit tests in watch mode

+### Running contract tests

+- `npm run test:contract` -- Runs all the contract tests in the `contractTest/` director
+- `npm run test:contract:watch` -- Runs the contract tests in watch mode

 ### Running Cypress tests